Apparently Frightened, Milo Skedaddles After Mere Minutes in Berkeley

 Milo Yiannopolos appeared in Berkeley yesterday in the manner of someone who had been told by police that they couldn’t guarantee him a safe exit from the event.
 You know how that is?
 You go to a concert in a high crime neighborhood and spend the whole show worrying about leaving at midnight.
 So, you leave early, very early.

-Well, that's sort of what Yiannopoulos did yesterday afternoon at the University of California, where he appeared, unamplified, for a nervous twenty minutes in a cordoned-off Sproul Plaza in front of a few dozen people.
+Well, that’s sort of what Yiannopoulos did yesterday afternoon at the University of California, where he appeared, unamplified, for a nervous 20 minutes in a cordoned-off Sproul Plaza in front of a few dozen people.

 Outside Sproul, there were hundreds of onlookers, protesters and heavily armed police.
 The security was well-planned and executed by the university; the cops were prepared for a platoon but very friendly at the same time.
 (Wearing all that armor in hot weather in a potentially hostile environment and still keeping your cool is quite a feat for anyone in any profession.)

-Watching the whole thing from the western perimeter of Sproul, as I did, it looked sort of like a pricey film shoot; Two dozen extras (on an otherwise empty set) surrounding the main actor.
-"Bye Bye Birdie" came to mind.
+Watching the whole thing from the western perimeter of Sproul, as I did, it looked sort of like a pricey film shoot; two dozen extras (on an otherwise empty set) surrounding the main actor.
+“Bye Bye Birdie” came to mind.
 Something high schoolish.
 Milo looked like an actor playing a candidate for student council president, or some such.

 Nobody in my area could hear him, but we could see him wave a flag, hold up irreverent signs, sign autographs, self-consciously mug for cameras.

-As some have noted, Free Speech Week, which this event was supposed to have been a part of, lasted only twenty nervous minutes.
+As some have noted, Free Speech Week, which this event was supposed to have been a part of, lasted only 20 nervous minutes.